- Home ›

 B.A., M.A., University of Washington; Certificat de Maitrise, Faculté des Lettres, Université de Nantes, France; M.A., Ph.D., Princeton University

-Julia V. Douthwaite, Professor of French and Francophone Studies, teaches and writes on the French Enlightenment, the Revolution, and the early 19th century.
+Julia V. Douthwaite, Professor of French and Francophone Studies, teaches and writes on the French Enlightenment, the Revolution, and 19th-century France.

-She has received grants from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, and the Lilly Foundation.
+She has also received grants from the John Simon Guggenheim Memorial Foundation and the Lilly Foundation.

 In 2011-12, Douthwaite organized the American début at Notre Dame of the exhibit entitled DIGNITY: Human Rights and Poverty, co-sponsored by Amnesty International France, which was first displayed at the Hôtel de Ville, Paris, in 2010.
-A companion volume, Art in the Service of Humanity: Rousseau and DIGNITY, will appear in 2016 (University of Notre Dame Press).
+A companion volume, Rousseau and Dignity: Art Serving Humanity, is now available: http://undpress.nd.edu/books/P03248

-She is currently launching a new project entitled: "The Nouveaux Riches of Paris, 1720-1824" and co-editing (with Catriona Seth and Antoinette Sol) a book for the MLA called Teaching Representations of the French Revolution.
+She is currently co-editing (with Catriona Seth and Antoinette Sol) a book for the MLA called Teaching Representations of the French Revolution with 30-some contributors.

 Other interests include visual studies (book illustration, film, art history), style, political history, cuisine and food history, popular culture, and definitions of modernity.